Definition of Academic Advising and Related Terms

 QEP Population - Students who are recent high school graduate, have never attended college before (except dual enrollment) and are enrolled in an academic program.

-Advising Specialist - Professional academic advisors hired in Student Services to perform the first tier of academic advising and teaching curriculum.
+First Year Advisor - Professional academic advisors hired in Student Services to perform the first tier of academic advising and teaching curriculum.

 Coordinator for Student Success - Student Services personnel who supervise the SOAR and NSO processes and Advising Specialists.